alvarosoaress/infinity-for-reddit/readme.md

 ## Usage

-1. Open App
-2. Under settings, import `rose-pine.theme`
-3. Select `Rosé Pine` from the themes dropdown
+1. Copy the text from this JSON
+2. Open the app's settings, then go to `Themes > Manage Themes`.
+3. Tap on the `+` icon in the bottom corner and select `Import Theme`.
+4. Enable your theme by setting it as *Dark Theme* or *Light Theme*.

 ## Gallery